fabric-design/scss/doc/atoms/03-buttons.md

 # Buttons
 ## Button Hierarchy
 **Primary Buttons**

-Button type used to emphasize the most common/most important action.
+Button type used to emphasize the most common or the most important action.

 <button>Save</button>
 ```html